blemasle/mls800/docs/building.md

 --8<-- "_partials/repositories.md"

-While the PCB and firmware are mandatory, you can totally omit to build the enclosure - which is the most expensive part of the build.
+While the PCB and firmware are mandatory, you can totally omit to build the enclosure, which is the most expensive part of the build.

 ## Important considerations